 Processing - Thousands of packaging materials are in contact with food, including controlled atmosphere gases, plastic, glass, paper, cardboard and metal containers, lids, plates, bowls, trays, pouches, bags, glues, foils, creams, films, coatings, liners, pads, adhesives, labels, fabrics, sticks, skewers, picks, utensils.
 Tertiary packing includes shipping containers, bags, tags, wraps, netting

 Distributors - Are usually passing on goods, although sometimes they do some disaggregating and repackaging, so they would use materials similar to processors.

 Cafes, restaurants and food service - Fine dining operations would receive goods from farmers and manufacturers and then dispose of the packaging materials in which the foods came.
 Quick service / grab and go / takeout operations would have their products wrapped in plastic, paper or aluminum foil, placed in cardboard, plastic or styrofoam containers, and put into paper and or plastic bags.
 Take-out foods may include plastic cutlery, wooden chop sticks, napkins, condiments in small plastic pouches, and straws.

 Supermarkets - Grocery bags, produce bags, paper bags, deli counter and grab and go packaging (like quick service restaurants, plastic cups, straws, utensils, takeout containers).

-Household - cooking and consumption equipment and packaging, storage containers and wraps, compost and food waste bags and containers
+Household - cooking and consumption equipment and packaging, storage containers, bags and wraps, compost and food waste bags and containers

 Current benefits and problems of packaging